 It is important to note that your employment with USUI International Corporation (UIC) is “at will.”
 This means that you, as an employee, retain at your sole discretion, the right to terminate your employment with UIC at any time and for any reason.
 Similarly, UIC also reserves and retains the same right to terminate your employment at any time with or without notice and with or without cause.

-For the purpose of the interpretation and administration of this handbook, the president will appoint a certain department and/or personnel as Human Resources (HR) who will take responsibilities under the direction of the president and board of directors.
 The Company, at its sole discretion, reserves the right to modify or eliminate any procedure or policy with or without notice.
-No supervisory or managerial personnel other than the president of UIC has the authority to alter any rule, policy, procedure or benefit contained within this handbook and only those changes issued in writing under the signature of the President of UIC will be binding on either the Company or the employee.
+No supervisory or managerial personnel other than the President of UIC has the authority to alter any rule, policy, procedure or benefit contained within this Handbook and only those changes issued in writing under the signature of the President of UIC will be binding on either the Company or the employee.

 Employees are employed at the will of UIC and are subject to termination at any time, with or without notice and with or without cause.
 At the same time, such employees may terminate their employment at any time and for any reason.

 No Company representative is authorized to modify this policy for any employee or to enter into any agreement, oral or written, contrary to this policy.
-Supervisory and management personnel are not to make any representations to employees or applicants concerning the terms or conditions of employment with UIC which are not consistent with Company policies.
 No statements made in pre-hire interviews or discussions, or in recruiting materials of any kind, are to alter the at will nature of employment or imply that discharge will occur only for cause.

 Completion of an introductory period and/or obtaining regular employment status does not change an employee’s status as an employee at will or in any way restrict the Company’s right to terminate such an employee or change the terms or conditions of employment.